carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

 In the next activity, you will work with your group to tease apart the preparation process, separating planning into before- during- and after-the-meeting phases.

 > ## Activity 6 (10 min)
-> Work together to address the following questions in the etherpad:
+> Work together to address the following questions in the Etherpad:
-> 1. Make a list in the etherpad.
+> 1. Make a list in the Etherpad.
 What kinds of things need to be planned / agreed upon in advance of the workshop?
 (4 min)
 > 2. Sort your list!
 (3 min)
 > - What can be established before the meeting (asynchronously)?
 > - What needs to happen during the meeting?